jedibruno/jedibruno/README.md

   </tr>
 </table>

+#### Academic Writings:

+- In case you are interested, you can read some of my thoughts about law and technology in my [masters' dissertation](http://tede2.pucrs.br/tede2/handle/tede/8794?mode=full).
+You can also check some of my other academic writings at [SSRN](https://papers.ssrn.com/sol3/cf_dev/AbsByAuth.cfm?per_id=1525958).

 <!--
 **jedibruno/jedibruno** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.